UW Font Transition

 (Note: If your site includes PDFs or other digital files that use Verlag or Vitesse, these files don’t need to be replaced by that date, though we recommend doing so if possible.)

 The process for migrating to the new web fonts depends on your site’s current setup.
 Most sites fall into one of the following three categories: WiscWeb-hosted sites, UW Theme users (not hosted on WiscWeb), and non–UW Theme users.
-If you are unsure which category your site falls into, or if you need help figuring out how to implement the new fonts on your site, please reach out to the University Marketing web services team.
+If you are unsure which category your site falls into, or if you need help figuring out how to implement the new fonts on your site, please reach out to the Office of Strategic Communication web services team.

 WiscWeb-hosted sites